-How does this Automate Social Signals but looks Natural?
+How does this Automate Social Signals and look Natural?

 This is done by actual people using the system and there are measures taken to ensure that bots are not being used inside the system so the social signals look very natural.